 - Practice hill work and endurance before you come

-- Work up to 10 miles (walking per day with your boots on before you hike)
+- In addition to this, work up to 10 miles (walking per day with your boots on before you hike)

-- BUY good hiking BOOTS, not sneakers (waterproof, not water restistant)
+- Next, BUY good hiking BOOTS, not sneakers (waterproof, not water-resistant)

 - Wicking clothes are important as well as coats for rain or possibly snow

-- BUY GOOD POLES – enough to carry your weight and then some
+- Lastly, BUY GOOD POLES – enough to carry your weight and then some

 Time to head back to San Badia and get a good night’s rest.
-Our time in the mountains were coming to an end.
-Until next time ~
+Our time in the mountains was coming to an end.
+Until the next trek.